CiscoDevNet/terraform-provider-fmc/docs/resources/device_physical_interface.md

 ### Optional

-- `description` (String)
+- `description` (String) Optional user-created description.
 - `domain` (String) The name of the FMC domain
 - `enabled` (Boolean) Indicates whether to enable the interface.
   - Default value: `true`
 - `ipv4_dhcp_obtain_route` (Boolean) Any non-null value here indicates to enable DHCPv4.
 Value `false` indicates to enable DHCPv4 without obtaining from there the default IPv4 route but anyway requires also ipv4_dhcp_route_metric to be set to exactly 1.
 Value `true` indicates to enable DHCPv4 and obtain the route and also requires ipv4_dhcp_route_metric to be non-null.
-The ipv4_dhcp_obtain_route must be null when using ipv4_static_netmask.
+The ipv4_dhcp_obtain_route must be null when using ipv4_static_address.
 - `ipv4_dhcp_route_metric` (Number) The metric for ipv4_dhcp_obtain_route.
 Any non-null value enables DHCP as a side effect.
-Must be null when using ipv4_static_netmask.
+Must be null when using ipv4_static_address.
   - Range: `1`-`255`
 - `ipv4_static_address` (String) Static IPv4 address.
 Conflicts with mode INLINE, PASSIVE, TAP, ERSPAN.
 - `ipv4_static_netmask` (String) Netmask (width) for ipv4_static_address.